gozailyousafbutt/Enterprise-Customer-Intelligence-Ecosystem/READme.md

 **How the 3 Projects Link Together:**

-1. **Module 1 (SaaS Churn Prediction):** Monitors customer usage data and flags vulnerable accounts at risk of leaving.
+1. **Module 1 (SaaS Churn Prediction):** Monitors customer usage data and flags vulnerable accounts at risk of leaving, powered by an interactive **Streamlit app** and backed by a **Tableau dashboard**.

-2. **Module 2 (Ticket Analyzer):** When dissatisfied customers raise complaints, this module automatically categorizes and prioritizes incoming support tickets using NLP.
+2. **Module 2 (Ticket Analyzer):** When dissatisfied customers raise complaints, this module automatically categorizes and prioritizes incoming support tickets using NLP, through a dedicated **Streamlit app** paired with a **Power BI dashboard**.

-3. **Module 3 (Multimodal RAG-Assistant):** For complex technical issues, broken product screenshots, or receipts attached to those tickets, the RAG assistant processes the visuals via OCR and provides instant solutions.
+3. **Module 3 (Multimodal RAG-Assistant):** For complex technical issues, broken product screenshots, or receipts attached to those tickets, the RAG assistant processes the visuals via OCR and provides instant solutions through its **Streamlit interface**.